-Our aim is to provide a quantification for the convergence of $\mu_n$ to $\mu$, tacking cognizance that weak convergence is induced by some distance, so that a reasonable choice of that distance yields an explicit evaluation of the discrepancy between $\mu_n$ and $\mu$ in terms of $n$, and also a practical interpretation of the approximation from various points of view.
-In the present paper, we will focus on the so-called \emph{Kolmogorov distance} which, for any pair $\nu_1, \nu_2$ of probability measures (p.m.'s) on $([0,1], \mathscr{B}([0,1]))$, is defined as
+The study of the rate of convergence of the empirical measure $\mu_n$ to $\mu$ requires the choice of a suitable distance that induces the weak convergence.
+A reasonable choice of such a distance yields an explicit evaluation of the discrepancy between $\mu_n$ and $\mu$, as a function of the sample size $n$, and also a practical interpretation of the approximation from various points of view.
+In this paper we focus on the Kolmogorov distance which, for any pair $(\nu_1, \nu_2)$ of probability measures (p.m.'s) on $([0,1], \mathscr{B}([0,1]))$, is defined as

 We recall that $\ud_K$ metrizes the weak convergence on the space $\pmspace$ of all p.m.'s on $([0,1], \mathscr{B}([0,1]))$ when the limiting p.m. has a continuous distribution function (d.f.).
-Moreover, to underline the attention that such a distance has received within the probabilistic literature, we mention the research dealing with the errors of the normal approximation in the central limit theorem which culminates in the well-known Berry-Esseen bounds.
-See, e.g., Chapters 5-6 in \cite{petrov75} or Chapter 3 in \cite{Senatov}.
-On the other hand, a very popular use of $\ud_K$ in statistics is related to the Kolmogorov-Smirnov test.
+The next theorem is the main result of the present paper.
+It provides the first quantitative version, with respect to the Kolmogorov distance, of de Finetti's law of large numbers for $\mu_{n}$.
+For completeness, we denote by $\mathrm{L}^{\infty}(0,1)$ the space of essentially bounded function on $(0,1)$, with respect to the Lebesgue measure.